Diagnosing Diarrhea in Puppies – Common Causes

 Salmonella is bad news for nursing puppies, and it kills them quickly.
 When present, we always look for the contamination or the source.
 Salmonella diarrhea often has blood in it and is accompanied by quick weight loss.
 Puppies can start looking thin in 24 hours.
 Vomiting usually accompanies this disease, so it's often mistaken for Parvovirus.
 A source of infection often arises from feeding poultry products to the moms or the puppies.
 The cure is to not cook for your moms or puppies and never feed raw meat.
 A less common source is water contaminated by rodents.

 Parvovirus frustrates breeders as most samples come back positive and most are not the cause of death.
 The positive sample can come from vaccinating with a modified live virus vaccine because the test picks it up.
 Be sure to inform the lab when the puppy being examined was vaccinated as the PCR test will pick up the genetic material from the vaccine.
 You will find Parvo.
 Your veterinarian can help you decide if it is a player.
 If you have not vaccinated the puppy and Parvo is diagnosed, Parvo is a player.
-(For more information, read Parvo-Never Give Up
+(For more information, read Parvo in Dogs and Puppies

 Coronavirus can look exactly like Parvo or be quite mild.
 The difference is Corona puppies drink and usually keep fluids down – Parvo puppies won’t drink.
 If Coronavirus is accompanied by any of these pathogens, this will increase the severity of the virus and kill the puppy.
 When present, it is significant.
 Vaccinate mom to take Corona out of the equation with colostrum antibodies, and treat the next issue present.